seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 7) State file in terraform
 8) How is IaC implemented using AWS
 9) I have a tfstate file?
 How to backup a tfstate file?
-10)Two users run the command terraform apply?
+10) Two users run the command terraform apply?
 Which user resource is created first?
-11)I created resources using terraform? in my local remove statefile and again i give terraform plan, and apply?
+11) I created resources using terraform? in my local remove statefile and again i give terraform plan, and apply?
 What happened?
 12) What is terraform import?
-13)What does terraform refresh do?
+13) What does terraform refresh do?
 14) terraform validate command purpose?
 15) Can we have the 5 s3 bucket within the single code?
 16) I want to make the 100 ec2 with the same configuration ? what tools u will use? and how?
 17) terraform modules?
 Have you worked on that?
-18)Provisioners in terraform
+18) Provisioners in terraform
-19)What are Workspaces in Terraform
+19) What are Workspaces in Terraform
 20) terraform functions? working scenario of terraform with cicd for dockerfile implementation, how we can have a build up image and its storage, meanwhile tell us about the tools used for this, which cicd u used and how ? if i have further